TOPIC 3 (Continued)

 Eskom woes might be the breaking point

-Beyond these almost impossible-to-forecast situations, the rapidly depreciating Rand: one of the highest personal tax rates in the world weakening disposable income, together with loads of private debt defaulting, is accelerating job losses.
+Beyond these almost impossible-to-forecast situations, the rapidly depreciating Rand: one of the highest personal tax rates in the world (45%) weakening disposable income, together with loads of private debt defaulting, continues to accelerate job losses.
 Added to this extremely negative outlook, there’s uncertainty in the country’s power generating SOE to provide reliable electricity supply!

 The road freight industry is particularly vulnerable